Classification of Rank 2 Cluster Varieties: Cluster modular groups

-\section{Cluster Modular Groups}
+\section{Cluster modular groups}

-In this section, we explicitely describe the action of the cluster modular group $\Gamma$ on $U^{\trop}$ in every positive rank $2$ case.
+Recall the cluster modular group $\Gamma$ from Section~\ref{CMGdef}.
+We seek to explicitly describe the action of $\Gamma$ on $U^{\trop}$ in every positive rank $2$ case.
 However, keeping track of frozen variables will overly complicate matters and will obscure certain meaningful symmetries.
 We therefore define a new group $\Gamma'$ for which we drop the requirement that frozen vectors are permuted by $\Gamma$ (we allow frozen vectors to be mapped anywhere).
-This may introduce more automorphisms than one wishes to consider, so one could also require that elements of $\Gamma'$ do not act trivially on both $U^{\trop}$ and on the set of non-frozen vectors.\footnote{Since we are mainly interested in the image of the map $\Gamma'\rar \Aut(U^{\trop})$, this extra requirement is not important.} $\Gamma$ can be recovered by taking the subgroup of $\Gamma'$ which is the stabilizer of the set of frozen vectors (roughly meaning that the corresponding cluster transformations extend over certain partial compactifications).
+This may introduce more automorphisms than one wishes to consider (i.e., automorphisms which only affect the frozen parts), so we mod out the subgroup which acts trivially on both $U^{\trop}$ and on the set of non-frozen vectors. $\Gamma$ can be recovered by taking the subgroup of $\Gamma'$ which is the stabilizer of the set of frozen vectors (roughly meaning that the corresponding cluster transformations extend over certain partial compactifications).

-\subsection{The Action on $U^{\trop}$}
+\subsection{The action on $\boldsymbol{U^{\trop}}$}

+The action of $\Gamma'$ on rank $2$ $\s{X}$ induces an action on the tropicalization $U^{\trop}$ of the Looijenga pairs corresponding to fibers of $\s{X}$ (although generic fibers may be permuted by $\Gamma'$, their embedding in $\s{X}$ induces a canonical identification of their tropicalizations).
+Since $U^{\trop}$ as integral linear manifold depends only on the deformation type of $U$ (which is preserved by $\Gamma'$), we see that any $h\in \Gamma'$ must respect the integral linear structure of $U^{\trop}$.
+Also, recall that elements of $\Gamma'$ (unlike those of $\wh{\Gamma}$) must preserve the form $\langle \cdot,\cdot\rangle$, hence preserve the orientation of $U^{\trop}$.
+Thus: \begin{lem} The action of $\Gamma'$ on $U^{\trop}$ is oriented integral linear. \end{lem}